dustindoucette/Movie-Trailer-Rating-Program/README.md

 5. Select `Start Trailer` to begin viewing the next trailer.

-6. After the movie trailer has finished, close the video aplication and press `Continue` on the program window.
+6. After the movie trailer has finished, close the video application and press `Continue` on the program window.

 7. Select all of the relevant boxes (if the movie trailer had funny, scary and/or sexy content), then press `Next`.